Access Your Allen-Bradley PLC Data from Any Web Client

 What Web Client Applications Can I Use?

-You can access the JSON or XML tags from any web application tool including Python, PSP and other similar tools.
+You can access the JSON or XML tags from any web application tool including Python, PHP and other similar tools.

 Why Use Real Time Automation as a Gateway Supplier?